Peking Duk

 Peking Duk is an Australian electronic music band from Canberra, made up of disc jockeys and record producers Adam Hyde and Reuben Styles.
-The pair first garnered attention in 2012 with the release of a Passion Pit bootleg remix.
+The pair first garnered attention in 2013 with the release of a Passion Pit bootleg remix.
 Their biggest hit, "High", reached 5 on the ARIA Singles Chart, achieved a triple platinum certification, and won the ARIA Award for Best Dance Release at the ARIA Music Awards of 2014.
 Notable festivals Peking Duk have performed include Falls Festival, Spilt Milk, Splendour in the Grass, and Big Day Out.

 History

+2010–2024: Career beginnings and early success

 Peking Duk was formed in 2010 in Canberra, Australia, by Adam Hyde and Reuben Styles.
 The pair had started off in their local city of Canberra.
 Styles had been the bass guitarist for local indie rock group, Rubycon, from 2007 to 2010.
 They released their debut single "Bingo Trippin'" in May 2011.
 Upon the release of their Passion Pit bootleg remix in May 2012, the pair gained attention from music blogs.

-In February 2013 Peking Duk released "The Way You Are", their first international single.
+In February 2013, Peking Duk released "The Way You Are", their first international single.
 Peking Duk placed 4th in the Australia wide InTheMix Top 50 competition in 2013.
 This was their second year in a row in the top 10 of the competition (6th in 2012).
 2013 also saw Peking Duk receive strong support from national youth broadcaster Triple J. Along with having their tracks added to rotation, Triple J also gave Peking Duk the opportunity to be a Triple J Mix Up resident which saw them present and host a weekly DJ Mix on Saturday nights for a month.
 In August 2013, Peking Duk released "Feels Like".

 In February 2014, they had their first Top 40 hit on the ARIA Singles Chart with their track "High" featuring Australian vocalist Nicole Millar.
 In August 2014, Peking Duk signed a worldwide record deal with Sony Music Entertainment in conjunction with RCA Records.
 In July 2015, Peking Duk released the single called "Say My Name" featuring Benjamin Joseph.
 Peking Duk released an international EP titled Songs to Sweat To.